What is customer identity and access management?

 How do I choose a CIAM solution?

-Many CIAM platforms are cloud-based, which offers scalability and reliability, but you’ll still need to integrate this platform with other systems that are on-premises, so a hybrid architecture may be the best option.
+Many CIAM platforms are cloud-based, which offers scalability and reliability and cost savings compared to on-premises, but you’ll still need to integrate this platform with other systems that are on-premises, so a hybrid architecture may be the best option.

 Four strategies for building a hybrid workplace that works